gg1711/Visitor-Management-System/README.md

 I created a php page to fetch data from the MySQl database which will show visitors details along with who is inside. <b> This page can only be viewed by manager or Authorised persons.
 I have kept its Url different, We can also keep a Authorisation system also to access this page.

-Please note that It is showing departure time of Sakshi Gupta, still as inside because she hasn'y checked out.
+Please note that It is showing departure time of Sakshi Gupta, still as inside because she hasn't checked out.

 # Check Out